 We doubt that too many women actually look forward to menopause (though we happen to think it’s not a bad idea to start doing so!).
 Some of the symptoms of menopause you may encounter are: trying to get rid of hot sweats (and cold chills flashes), insomnia, irritability, and weight gain.

-Unfortunately, hormonal weight gain are symptoms of menopause andaren’t the same as other types of weight gain.
-It can make it harder to lose the excess weight.
+Unfortunately, hormonal weight gain symptoms in menopause aren't the same as other types of weight gain, and can make it harder to lose the excess weight.

 Discover what types of symptoms you should be on the lookout for and a few self-care tips to get you past the hormonal weight gain hump.

-In this case, the diagnosis is similar to the treatment: look at the hormonal weight gain symptoms above and ask yourself if you need to employ any of the tips numbered below.
+In this case, the diagnosis is similar to the treatment - look at the hormonal weight gain symptoms above and ask yourself if you need to employ any of the tips included below.

 Are you getting seven-to-nine hours of sleep each night?
 Do you wake feeling rested?
 Are you suffering from symptoms of menopause?
 How do you manage stress?
 Do you make exercise and healthy eating a priority?

 If you need to up your emotional self-care routine and/or are experiencing other symptoms of menopause, your weight gain might be linked to hormonal imbalances.